 In recent studies, cannabis was found to help patients better manage their symptoms by influencing the body’s endocannabinoid system that plays an essential role in maintaining emotional balance.
 The cannabinoids in marijuana blocks fear memory formation and help to regulate the stress response.
 They also help PTSD patients manage the core symptoms of the condition; reliving, avoidance, and hyperarousal.
 In one study, patients experienced a 75% reduction in PTSD symptoms as measured by the Clinical Administered Post-traumatic Scale.
 Additionally, evidence suggests that the strength and emotional impact of traumatic memory that is dampened by medical marijuana are not temporary but long-lasting.

 Currently, only 26 states have listed post-traumatic stress disorder as a covered condition.
-If you live in New York and have debilitating PTSD, your doctor can legally recommend marijuana as a treatment option.
+If you have debilitating PTSD, in some states, your doctor can legally recommend marijuana as a treatment option.
 Check with your state laws for more information.

 Patients who have been diagnosed with PTSD that are unhappy with their current treatment can request a consultation with a knowledgeable medical marijuana provider.
 While some may prefer to be seen in person, others may not be able to.
 Telemedicine is a fast-growing segment of healthcare where patients can use the internet to seek treatment remotely.
 Either way, during your appointment, the doctor will evaluate your condition and review any pertinent records.
 If qualified, your doctor will recommend cannabis and submit the required information to the state’s Health Department who will issue the necessary medical use card, until then a temporary ID will allow patients or their designated caregivers to purchase cannabis from one of the state’s licensed dispensaries.